LIU-FAYANG/ROSBAG-DATA-EXTRACTION/README.md

         g.close()
 ```

-## Data Preparation
+## Data Preparation(Pandas)

 Refer to [Label for each column of the csv file](https://github.com/streetdrone-home/Autoware/blob/master/ros/src/msgs/autoware_msgs/msg/DetectedObject.msg)
 Keep the useful columns, delete others.

-Note: those 6602 rows are marked with ‘x’ in front, to avoid excel auto delete those blank row, because we want each frame match the corresponding txt file.
+Note: all rows are marked with ‘x’ in front, to avoid excel auto delete those blank row, because we want each frame match the corresponding txt file.
+If there's mothing deteted for that frame, just extract blank txt files.

 Each row corresponds to each frame extracted from the rosbag, each detected object need to be separated by one space.